 Coding is one of the most desired skills to have today and something I use on a daily basis at work.
 Even knowledge of the basics can be incredibly rewarding.
-I know several people that have gone through HackerYou’s full-time bootcamp.
+I know several people that have gone through HackerYou’s full-time Web Development Immersive Bootcamp.
 I’m envious to say the least, and who knows, you might see me there one day.
 I have friends that are now working as web developers for agencies and startups after graduation, and some who found jobs before even completing their program.
 Whether you join HackerYou on a part-time or full-time basis, the opportunities to move forward in your career are unparalleled.

 Master The Side Hustle

 My new goal has been to take on clients who want something similar and grow my side hustle further to become a better developer.
 I’ve started doing this recently and I’m excited to continue honing my coding craft.
 So, thank you HackerYou!
 Thank you for being the type of modern education that people like myself have desperately needed.
 You’ve managed to change the lives of hundreds including my own.
 I’m excited for what the future has in store for me and I couldn’t have done it without you.